Ceramic knife: Properties

 Ceramic knives are substantially harder than steel knives, will not corrode in harsh environments, are non-magnetic, and do not conduct electricity at room temperature.
 Because of their resistance to strong acid and caustic substances, and their ability to retain a cutting edge longer than steel knives, ceramic knives are suitable for slicing boneless meat, vegetables, fruit and bread.
 Since ceramics are brittle, blades may break if dropped on a hard surface, although improved manufacturing processes have reduced this risk.
 They are also unsuitable for chopping through hard foods such as bones or frozen foods, and for applications which require prying, which may cause breaking or chipping.
 Several brands offer either a black-coloured or a designed blade made through an additional hot isostatic pressing step, which increases toughness.

 Sharpening and general care

 A diamond dust sharpener with cradle for a ceramic knife.

-Unlike a steel blade that benefits from regular honing and resharpening in order to keep a sharp edge, a much harder ceramic blade will stay sharp and retain its cutting edge for much longer—at least ten times longer according to tests on a particular knife.
-However, the hardness of the ceramic material also makes it difficult to resharpen.
-Consequently, although a ceramic knife does not need regular sharpening in the same way as steel, when its blade eventually becomes blunt or chipped specialized sharpening services are required for the ceramic edge.
+The hardness of the ceramic material makes it difficult to resharpen.
+Consequently, although a ceramic knife does not need regular sharpening in the same way as steel, when its blade eventually becomes blunt or chipped, specialized sharpening services are required for the ceramic edge.